-The definition of play differs greatly depending on who you talk too, as a passionate educator I see play as a way of learning, growing and exploring – an invaluable part of childhood and the most effective method of learning for children (even in the first years of primary school).
+The definition of play differs greatly depending on who you talk to.
+As a passionate educator I see it as a way of learning, growing and exploring.
+It is also an invaluable part of childhood and the most effective method of learning for children (even in the first years of primary school).

-– Children can express their feelings through play (often feelings can be more easily expressed through play than through verbal language).
+– Children can express their feelings through playing.
+They can express their feelings more easily through play more than through verbal language.

-– In play, children are in charge of what they do.
-Being in control in play helps them to learn to manage their feelings
+– During playtime, children are in charge of what they do.
+This helps them be in control in play, and helps them learn to manage their feelings.

-– Play lets children build skills and confidence in themselves (watch Building Self Confidence in Your Child).
+– Playing lets children build skills and confidence in themselves

 – Children learn about the give and take of relationships, the role of a leader and a follower.

-– Play is a safe way to learn to make mistakes and mend them
+– Playing is a safe way to learn to make mistakes and mend them.

-– Play is scientifically proven to reduce stress
+– Playtime is scientifically proven to reduce stress.

-– Play is a way children make sense of their world
+– When playing, children make sense of their world.

-– Play can be magical, it allows for imagination and creativity
+– Playing can be magical, it allows for imagination and creativity.

-– Play is something children can own in a world where adults organise most things.
+– It is something children can own in a world where adults organize most things.

 – And most importantly, play is fun; it’s an activity for pleasure that children are empowered by, play is learning in disguise.